Clinical Experience

 Level I

-Level I Fieldwork lets you combine your classroom learning with practical experience in the field of occupational therapy.
-Although experiential learning is important, it is not intended to be independent performance.
-In Level I Fieldwork, you have opportunities to work with individuals from an array of age groups, with a variety of physical, cognitive and psychosocial conditions and in a variety of practice settings.
-Some places students have gone for their Level I Fieldwork include:
+Level I Fieldwork combines classroom learning with practical experience in the field of occupational therapy.
+Experiential learning is important and provides students with the opportunity to translate learning into practice under the supervision of a licensed clinician.
+In Level I Fieldwork, students have the opportunity to work with individuals from an array of age groups, with a variety of physical, cognitive, and psychosocial conditions and in a variety of practice settings.
+Level I fieldwork is scheduled over the course of an academic semester and is completed in tandem with didactic work.
+These clinical and community placements provide opportunities for structured interaction with clients under the guidance of a practicing professional.

 • Acute care